 Shrouded in fog, Venice in November is incredibly romantic

-I soon found out that without the crowds and shrouded in fog, Venice in November is magical and more charming than under a bright blue sky.
+I soon discovered that without the crowds and shrouded in fog, Venice in November is magical and more charming than under a bright blue sky.
 And I thought it was incredibly romantic.

-Too often I chose a destination based on weather conditions, and only recently I realized how much I have been missing in the past years.
-Certainly, given the choice, no one would visit a country during the monsoon season, or risk getting caught in a typhoon or a tornado.
+Too often I choose a destination based on weather conditions, and only recently I realized how much I had missed in the past years.
+Certainly, given the choice, no one would visit a country during the monsoon season or risk getting caught in a typhoon or a tornado.

 Still, some countries are blessed with more sunny and warm days than others, and since I live in Italy and benefit from the Mediterranean climate, I try to avoid as much as possible rainy and gloomy days.

-That’s what prevented me for years to visit Scotland and Northern Ireland.
-For the same reason, I wouldn’t have spontaneously envisaged a weekend in Venice in November, during what I consider the worst month of the year.
+That’s what prevented me for years from visiting Scotland and Northern Ireland.
+For the same reason, I wouldn’t have spontaneously envisaged a weekend in Venice in November, during what I considered the worst month of the year.

 That was my first thought when we woke up on a Saturday morning at the Giudecca and saw Venice shrouded in fog.
 The main island was barely visible, and the pretty lampposts, with their pink-purple glass, stood amid the thick mist like pastel-colored brush strokes.